a5kin/artipixoids/CONCEPT.md

 2.1.
 We are going to make experiments to test the hypothesis that a life can self-organize in artificial (digital) environment from a completely random initial state.

 2.2.
-The properties of life, as we see it, are following.
+The *properties of life*, as we see it, are following.

-2.2.1. *Integrity*: every lifeform should be distinct from its environment, and should preserve its individuality during the lifespan.
+2.2.1. *Integrity*: every lifeform should be distinct from its local environment, and should preserve its individuality during the lifespan.

 2.2.2. *Sustainability*: a lifeform should be able to self-repair in case of damage, and to maintain the physical manifestation (body) for a long enough period of time.